Top 10 Snake Cards in Magic: The Gathering

 In Magic, serpents typically belong to the green faction, although they occasionally delve into blue and black.
-Most snakes typically bear low battle stats, but compensate with other effects, like deathtouch or forced taps on enemy creatures.
+Most snakes typically bear low battle stats, but they compensate with other effects like deathtouch or forced taps on enemy creatures.

 While not as abundant as green's elves, snakes possess a surprising number of supports, and many bear secondary subtypes, letting them combo with multiple factions.
 But with dozens of serpents available, which reptiles reign supreme?
 These are the ten best snake cards in Magic: The Gathering!

 - Lorescale Coatl

 - Ambush Viper

 - Lotus Cobra

 10. Lorescale Coatl